Pueblo South proves too much for Pueblo County, wins 50-36

-Pueblo South outlasts Pueblo County, profitable by a rating of 50-36 on Tuesday.
+The Pueblo South Colts beat the Pueblo County Hornets by a rating of 50-36 on Tuesday.

 Each groups will keep at residence of their subsequent contest, with Pueblo South internet hosting Pueblo West and Pueblo County taking over Pueblo East.

-This story was created with expertise offered by Information Skrive.
-Data correct as of publication and can replace as extra knowledge is accessible.
+This story was created with know-how supplied by Information Skrive.
+Info correct as of publication and can replace as extra information is accessible.

 Here are the websites source page where you can get the source link